 Remember him, Sunderland fans?
 Probably not.

-Mavrias would make his debut in the Champions League in 2010, becoming the then second-youngest player ever to feature when turning out for Panathinaikos against Rubin Kazan in a goalless group stage draw.
+Mavrias made his debut in the Champions League in 2010, becoming the then second-youngest player ever to feature when turning out for Panathinaikos against Rubin Kazan in a goalless group stage draw.

 The fixture was largely forgettable but for the introduction of the teenager, much like his three-year stint on Wearside that yielded just four league appearances and two underwhelming loan spells away.

-Capped eight times for Greece, Mavrias would make two appearances during a short stint at Hibernian last season before joining Cypriot side Omonia.
+Capped 11 times for Greece at international level, Mavrias made two appearances during a short stint at Hibernian in 2018 and is currently playing his football for Cypriot side Omonia.

 Youri Tielemans – 16 years, four months and 25 days